 The sketch reflects many of the social, military, technological, and lifestyle facets of the period in a single image including the Continental Line soldier, the barefoot militia man, the woman and baby in the wagon, the African-American wagon driver, and camp gear tied to the wagon.
 For example, the inclusion of two female camp followers, including one holding an infant, shown riding in a wagon exemplifies a direct defiance of known regulations at the time about how women following the army could use wagons.

 from Fiberstock, Inc. that average 15 hands high once funding is secured to acquire them.
+Raleigh Chapter members are currently researching the appropriate tack to acquire to mount on the draft horses for the exhibit.

 The NC Brigade Project has many components which require funding.
 Our chapter is raising funds to create the NC Brigade Project.
 Tax deductible contributions are welcomed from members, other organizations, and the general public.